FraBle/guglhupf/README.md

 4. Unmount the SD card, insert it into the Raspberry Pi, and power it on.

-    > It might take a moment to fully come an to allow an SSH session since it
+    > It might take a moment to fully boot up and allow an SSH session since it
     > will install all listed software on the first boot.

 5. Check your WiFi router for connected devices to retrieve the IP of the Raspberry Pi.
 6. Open an SSH session to the Raspberry Pi: `ssh root@<rpi-ip>`

-    > All upcomiing steps are executed on the Raspberry Pi.
+    > All upcoming steps are executed on the Raspberry Pi.
-    > You can also use `ssh-copy-id` to install your public SSH key as as an
+    > You can also use `ssh-copy-id` to install your public SSH key as an
     > authorized key on the Raspberry Pi to avoid typing your password for
-    > new SSH session.
+    > new SSH sessions.

     ```bash
     ssh-copy-id root@<rpi-ip>